liuyulo/b07/README.md

 2. `String password`

-    A string field of hashed password via sha256.
+    A string field of *unhashed* password.

 3. `String [] courses`